codeclusiveio/flutter-packages/codeclusive_image_picker/README.md

 Codeclusive Image Picker is a package created by Codeclusive.io team.
-It was developed for managing permissions and picking images more convinient way.
+It was developed for managing permissions and picking images more convenient way.

 ## Getting started